Menu

 When to See a Dermatologist

-• A growth changes color or shape
+• A growth is changing in color, size, or shape

-• The tag bleeds or becomes painful
+• The tag bleeds or causes pain

-• The tag is near the eyes
+• The tag is located near the eye

 Final Thoughts